 In “Misfortune and History” (from The Myth of the Eternal Return) Mircea Eliade deals at considerable length with “Hebrew” thought.
 This is, to my mind, perhaps the least satisfactory section of The Myth of the Eternal Return, due in part to its reliance on scholarship that has now been pretty definitively superseded but also due to faulty analysis.

 Eliade characterizes as "Hebrew" thought what is now known to modern scholars as the Deuteronomic ideology, accepting the now discredited view that Israelite thought essentially underwent no development from the origins of Israel to the fall of the kingdoms of Israel and Judah.
 Modern scholarship has conclusively demonstrated both that the Biblical accounts of Israelite origins (the Exodus and Conquest) are not historical and that Israelite conceptions of divinity as well as religious practice underwent significant development and change.
 What I have characterized as the Deuteronomic "ideology" attained social effectiveness during the years between the fall of the northern Israelite kingdom (722 BC) and the final fall of the southern kingdom of Judah (586 BC).
 The so-called Deuteronomic "reform" was politically dominant especially during the reign of Josiah (649-609BC).
-The Deuteronomic ideology combined a rather advanced development of Israelite in the direction of monotheism, away from a more traditional West Semitic pantheon of gods, with a basically conservative "archaic" worldview.
-Where the "archaic" worldview saw misfortune in history as either a defeat of one set of gods by an opposing set of gods, or as the result of a failure to conform to divine will, the Deuteronomic ideology interpreted misfortune in Israelite history--and the misfortune that threatened in the form of the Assyrian and Babylonian empires--as the result of the failure of Israel to conform to the Deuteronomic theology of Yahweh as the sole god of Israel and obedience to Torah.
+The Deuteronomic ideology combined a rather advanced development of Israelite religion in the direction of monotheism, away from a more traditional West Semitic pantheon of gods, with a basically conservative "archaic" worldview.
+Where the "archaic" worldview saw misfortune in history as either a defeat of one set of gods by an opposing set of gods, or as the result of a failure to conform to divine will, the Deuteronomic ideology interpreted misfortune in Israelite history--and the misfortune that threatened in the form of the Assyrian and Babylonian empires--as the result of Israel's failure to conform to the Deuteronomic theology of Yahweh as the sole god of Israel and obedience to Torah.
 The history of Israel was rewritten to conform with this view.
 Thus, according to this ideology, the history of Israel could be understood according to a very simply logic: when Israel followed the commandments as set forth in the Deuteronomic books of the OT, all went well.
 When Israel failed in some respect--as when the Israelites followed their more traditional West Semitic religious traditions--things fell apart.

 This all embracing but simplistic explanation of the ups and downs of Israel's historical existence ran into countervailing factual situations, as when the Deuteronomic hero--the perfect reforming king, Josiah--went down to ignominious defeat when he tried to assert Israelite independence from Egyptian overlordship.
 Thereafter the dilemma for the Deuteronomic ideology was how to explain to its critics why Israel had suffered misfortune even under this perfect Deuteronomic king.
-The Deuteronomic answer could only be that the nation has "sinned," violated God's law, but the flaws in this logic were easily exploited by traditionalist: by the same token, they could claim, the misfortunes had actually been the result of the abandonment of traditional Israelite religion, such as the cult of the Queen of Heaven.
+The Deuteronomic answer could only be that the nation had "sinned," violated God's law, but the flaws in this logic were easily exploited by traditionalists: by the same token, they could argue, the misfortunes had actually been the result of the abandonment of traditional Israelite religion, such as the cult of the Queen of Heaven.
 Thus, in Jeremiah 44, we find Jeremiah urging the Israelites to follow the Deuteronomic reforms in spite of the disastrous fall of Jerusalem.
 Jeremiah urges the Israelites to forsake the worship of the Queen of Heaven, and the people refuse--protesting that in worshipping the Queen of Heaven they were doing what their ancestors had done.
 As long as they had done so, the people argued, all had been well.
 Only when they had forsaken their ancient religion for the new-fangled ideas of Jeremiah and the Deuteronomists had things fallen apart--and Jeremiah has no convincing counter-argument to make:

-16 'As for the "word" that you [Jeremiah] have spoken to us in the name of the Yahweh, we won't pay you any heed.
-17 Instead we will certainly perform every word that we have spoken; we will make offering to the Queen of Heaven, and will pour out drink-offerings to her, as we have done--we and our fathers, our kings and our princes, in the cities of Judah, and in the streets of Jerusalem--for then had we plenty of food, and were well, and saw no evil.
+16 'As for the "word" that you [Jeremiah] have spoken to us in the name of Yahweh, we won't pay you any heed.
+17 Instead we will certainly perform every word that we have spoken; we will make offering to the Queen of Heaven, and will pour out drink-offerings to her, as we have done--we and our fathers, our kings and our princes, in the cities of Judah, and in the streets of Jerusalem--for then we had plenty of food, and were well, and saw no evil.
 18 But since we stopped our offerings to the Queen of Heaven, and stopped pouring out drink-offerings to her, we have been in need, and have been consumed by the sword and by famine.

 Clearly, the Israelites are challenging the very legitimacy of Isaiah's "word," rejecting the "new truth" of the Deuteronomic vision that Jeremiah championed: how the divine order of the cosmos was to be understood and how Israel was to acknowledge its dependence on divine law.

 Ancient Israel was hardly unique in having to confront the problem of misfortune in history, and the problem of reconciling the divine commands with harsh realities.
 The Iliad expresses the early Greek view that evil in human existence results from failure to follow divine directions or commands--without exception or deviation.
 In later Greek life, the essence of tragedy for the Greeks occurred when humans found themselves in a situation to which there appeared to be no satisfactory solution between human disaster and divine law.
 In its highest form, as illustrated by Aeschylus' The Suppliants, the citizens of Argos find themselves faced with the tragic choice of either honoring the divine law of hospitality by providing refuge to fugitives from Egyptian law or opening their city--to which they owe complete devotion--to annihilation by a powerful Egyptian force that is pursuing the fugitives.
-If the citizens choose to violate the law then dike/justice--understood as conformity to the divinely instituted cosmic order--will invite divine retribution, yet exposing their city (which is also under divine protection) seems unthinkable.
+If the citizens choose to violate the law then dike/justice--understood as conformity to the divinely instituted cosmic order--will invite divine retribution, yet exposing their city (which is also under divine protection) to the wrath of the Egyptians seems unthinkable.
 In this conflict of divine laws, are the citizens of Argos to be innocent victims?

 Yet at the time when the Deuteronomic ideology took shape, we find little of the soul searching that is characteristic of Greek tragedy.
 The reason for this, I believe, is that the Deuteronomic ideology was developed at a time of national crisis for Israel as an explanation for past misfortunes and an argument that future misfortunes could be avoided.
 In point of fact, the looming tragedy for Israel--devastating conquest by the Chaldeans--was not avoided.
 As a result, the focus shifted to the future: failure to live Torah would undoubtedly lead to further misfortune, but perhaps wholehearted adherence to the Torah would cause Yahweh to relent and lead Israel to the national triumph they longed for.